Data-Alchemy/AnalysisServices/README.md

 1-  The main main method for getting data out of TOM is the microsoft .net SDK.
 This code can be augmented by adding more classes as seen on the documentation for [Microsoft.AnalysisServices.Tabular](https://docs.microsoft.com/en-us/dotnet/api/microsoft.analysisservices.tabular.column?view=analysisservices-dotnet)

-2-  I will be cleaning up the code to use classes eventuall to make it cleaner but for now everything has been tested

-3-  The date "12/31/1699 12:00:00 AM" you see in the PyTOM.py script is how TOM stores null dates for my purpose i wanted to find partitions that have never been refreshed to i am targetting those dates to send over to my refresh script.
+2-  The date "12/31/1699 12:00:00 AM" you see in the PyTOM.py script is how TOM stores null dates for my purpose i wanted to find partitions that have never been refreshed to i am targetting those dates to send over to my refresh script.

-4-The AAS_REFRESH script requires the ASA_BEARER_TOKEN to be set up and is set up to use object inputs from PyTOM but can be run without PyTOM by manually building the pyload object
+3-The AAS_REFRESH script requires the ASA_BEARER_TOKEN to be set up and is set up to use object inputs from PyTOM but can be run without PyTOM by manually building the pyload object

-5- PyTOM uses ssas_api and can be used as stand alone to query and execute operations on a specific aas server.
+4- PyTOM uses ssas_api and can be used as stand alone to query and execute operations on a specific aas server.
 I also use it to create a repo of dax measures for CDC processes

+PD:

+1-  I will be cleaning up the code to use classes eventually to make it cleaner but for now everything has been tested